-Each arc should be described by the points supporting the corresponding extremal $\theta$-quadrant and the angular interval defined by these points, called the \emph{tracing interval}.
-The elements in $\Ac$ should be grouped by links.
+Each arc is stored as the points supporting the corresponding extremal $\theta$-quadrant and the angular interval defined by these points, called the \emph{tracing interval}.
+The elements in $\Ac$ are grouped by links.

-\begin{enumerate} \item At each insertion event, at most two arcs are generated, and at most one arc is interrupted.
-Pointers should be set up from the interrupted arc to the ones just generated.
-If an extreme of a new arc is a point in $P$, a new link should be initialized with the respective arc.
+\begin{enumerate} \item At each insertion event, at most two arcs are generated and at most one arc is interrupted.
+Pointers are inserted from the interrupted arc to the arcs just generated.
+If an end of a new arc is a point in $P$, a new link is initialized with the respective arc.

 \item At each deletion event, at most one arc is generated, and at most two arcs are interrupted.
-One of the interrupted arcs will be always ending at a point in $P$, so a link is completed.
-As before, pointers from the interrupted to the newly created arcs should be set up. \end{enumerate}
+One of the interrupted arcs will be always ending at a point in $P$.
+As before, pointers are set up from the interrupted arc to the newly created arcs. \end{enumerate}